 - Proof of English proficiency (see admission requirements)

-If you must provide an English language certificate, you are permitted to apply without it.
+A sufficient level of English language proficiency is required.
+You can apply without an English language certificate.
 However, if you are admitted to the programme and a language certificate is listed as a requirement in your admission email, you will be required to provide proof of proficiency before the enrolment deadline.

-Step 3: Take part in the Selection Process
+Step 3: Take part in the selection procedure

-If you meet the admission requirements and selection criteria, you will be sent the step-by-step guide by email to the selection process shortly after 15 January.
-This manual contains the exact deadlines and content of the selection assignments.
+If you are (conditionally) admitted you will receive information about the selection procedure by email shortly after 15 January.
+This procedure differs for each programme.
+The information contains the exact deadlines and content of the selection assignments.
+You can find all information about the selection procedure on the Bachelor's programme page under Admission & application.
+Scroll down to read more about the selection procedure.
 You can also read about it in the Regulations Selection and Placement.

 The selection procedure assignments will need to be completed in February or March.